ztellman/narrator/README.md

 A processor can be defined as just a bare function, which will emit the result of the function for each message received.
 To define an arbitrary mapping between incoming and outgoing messages, a `clojure.core.reducer` function may be given to `narrator.core/reducer-op`.

 Many aggregators may be defined as a [monoid](http://en.wikipedia.org/wiki/Monoid), which is simpler than it may seem.
-For instance, a sum aggregator may be defined like so:
+For instance, a sum aggregator may be defined using `narrator.core/monoid-aggregator`:

 ```clj
 (monoid-aggregator